 A SYSTEM OF SYSTEMS VISION FOR THE GLOBAL MANAGEMENT OF A FARM

-The Reference Architecture of Smart Farm Management Systems ”Powered by FIWARE” relies on a “system of systems” vision.
+The Reference Architecture of Smart Farm Management Systems (Smart Agrifood) ”Powered by FIWARE” relies on a “system of systems” vision.
 The existence of a context information management layer breaks the silos of information associated with the several vertical smart solutions, information systems and connected devices, enabling an overall management of Farm processes.

 - No licenses on platform components.